marshyski/pal/README.md

 - `data` (**Optional**): Data (text, JSON) passed to your command/script as `$PAL_INPUT`

 ### Key-Value Store

+Get, put or dump all contents of the database.
+Meant to store small data <1028 characters in length (no limit, just recommendation).

 ```
 PUT {{ any data }} /v1/pal/db/put?key={{ key_name }}